 • Citations drive traffic rather than rankings alone

 According to Shopify's AEO analysis, within generative answers, brand mentions won't lead directly to clicks.
 Answer engines aim to satisfy queries within the platform, making citations essential for earning traffic.
+Organizations should consider tracking these metrics using Google Analytics 4 for AI search tracking.

 Auto Mode vs. Search Mode